Rashadul-Haque-JS/signup-tests-in-cypress/Readme.md

 <sub>Example (say, user's firstname is Erik):</sub>

-`Congratualions ERIK!
+`Welcome ERIK!
 You are registered`